 Fidelity's Planning & Guidance Center can help you see if your savings are on track for your goals and help you come up with a strategy if they're not.

 2. Check your asset mix

-A good rule for rebalancing is to direct more of your contributions into the investments that have lagged behind and reduce purchases of investments that have appreciated.
+A good rule for rebalancing is to first confirm that your mix is still right for you.
+Then if it is, consider directing more of your contributions into the asset classes that have lagged behind and reduce purchases of those that have appreciated.
 Consider bringing your portfolio back to the target asset mix at least annually—the habit of doing so will allow you to maintain your portfolio in a disciplined way.

 Read Viewpoints on Fidelity.com: Give your portfolio a checkup

 You should look at your investments to ensure that they are still an essential part of your plan.
 Evaluate the performance of stocks, bonds, mutual funds, or ETFs by comparing them to appropriate benchmarks.
 The easiest way to find the appropriate benchmark index is on the stock, bond, fund, or ETF research page found under the News & Research tab on Fidelity.com

 Does it still fit into your strategy?
 What role is it supposed to play in your overall plan?
 Different types of investments play different roles in your portfolio and may provide varying patterns of risk and return.
 For instance, does it give you more exposure to domestic bonds or international bonds, or does it target a particular style of equity investing, like value or growth?

 What is impacting the performance of your investment?